Outreach Ministry

 Outside of our Sunday worship, Advent provides the workspace for Donna Anderson’s Zonta club to prepare “birthing kits”.
 Last year 750 birthing kits were sent to Guatemala and this year kits will go to Nigeria.
 A birthing kit contains supplies needed for the actual delivery of a baby when a woman has no other resources.
 The kit contains razors, plastic sheeting, gloves, soap, mask, cording and a few other items.

 We are focused on living our faith through practice, especially helping the underserved.
-We hold a pet food pantry, clothing drive for the Veterans Administration of WNY (socks and underwear), and donation drive of baby items for Haven House shelter.
-We feed those in need.
-Once per month, the congregation makes 200 sandwiches and delivers these to Niagara Falls homeless shelter.
+We hold a pet food pantry with Pete's Pet Food Pantry, clothing drive for the Veterans Administration of WNY (socks and underwear), and donation drive of baby items for Haven House shelter.
+We feed those in need in our partnership with Food Pantry of Ken-Ton .
 We also donate toiletries to Compass House, a local homeless shelter for youth in our community as well as backpacks and school supplies to the Buffalo Public Schools.
+Our parish also assists with items needed for Journey's End for Refugee Resettlement.

 Church of the Advent is passionate about the expansion of Our Little Roses.
 This is a residential home and school in San Pedro Sula, Honduras for at-risk girls.
 Supported by the Episcopal Church, the 65 plus girls there are given safety, love and an education.
 Moral and spiritual values are strengthened through the teachings of our Lord Jesus Christ.
 From one member of Advent being involved with OLR for over 17 years, this ministry has now grown in the last five years to three church members taking the week-long mission trip each January.
 It has also resulted in more church members stepping up to sponsor an individual girl through monthly donations.
 The church family has also committed to sponsoring one girl for her care and education.
 The interest in this ministry has strengthened the bonds amongst the congregation.